 For Birth Moms Only: You're Invited

-On Thursday, May 10th, BraveLove is hosting 5 birth mom dinners all on the same night in Austin, Kansas City, Lansing, Dallas and New York City.
+On Thursday, November 1st, BraveLove is hosting 5 birth mom dinners all on the same night.

 What are the dinners like?